 What Happens to My VA Benefits If I Receive Cash from a Home Sale?

 It is not usually recommended that a veteran sell his/her home while receiving VA pension benefits.
 Instead, it is usually suggested that the home be sold after the death of the veteran.
 As mentioned previously, one’s home is considered to be an exempt asset by the VA.
 This is true even when the individual resides in a nursing home or assisted living facility, as there is an assumption the veteran has “intent” to return to the home.

-In most cases, unless a veteran has very few assets and his/her home is worth very little, the proceeds from selling it would put him/her over the new asset limit.
+In most cases, unless a veteran has very few assets and his/her home is worth very little, the proceeds from selling it would put him/her over the new net worth limit.
 That said, the addition of assets from the sale of one’s home generally result in disqualification for VA benefits.
 However, there is one exception for veterans currently receiving VA benefits.
-Effective 10/18/18, to avoid the proceeds of one’s home sale counting as assets, veterans can purchase another home within the same calendar year.
+In order to avoid the proceeds of one’s home sale counting as assets, veterans can purchase another home within the same calendar year.
 If another home is not purchased within this timeframe, the sale proceeds will be counted as assets if asset planning strategies are not utilized.
 (Learn more about asset protection in the next section).
 Without asset protection or purchasing a new home within the same calendar year, the scenarios below may all result in ineligibility.

 Single Person at Home

 When a single person lives at home and sells his/her home (for example, if they are moving to residential care) the proceeds of the sale will count as assets once they have been deposited in the veteran’s bank account.
 This addition of assets most likely will cause the veteran to be disqualified from receiving VA pension benefits.
 However, the veteran can use the proceeds of the sale to pay for long-term care and once the extra assets have been “spent down”, the veteran can re-apply for pension benefits.